GoCarrot/teak-unity/docs/unity.rst

 What This Does
 ^^^^^^^^^^^^^^

-This stores the Teak App Id and API Key for use by Teak's Unity Editor helper scripts.
+This stores the Teak App Id and API Key for use by Teak's runtime, and helpers.

 Testing It
 ^^^^^^^^^^^^^^